Exploding Fuel Tanks

 2020-09-02

-It ought to be 5 stars Takes on an important but neglected topic.
+Takes on an important but neglected topic.
 Protection of aircraft of WWII.
 It’s the only book I know of that does this!
 Therefore it’s must have!
 It uses lots of official documents etc. Frankly this is an important area of history which needs years of research!
 But usually gets relegated to footnotes after most histories tell the tales of the Thatch Weave, Butch O’Hare etc. worst of all statistical analysis is needed.
 I give it 5 stars compared to anything else on the subject which is nearly nothing, but it’s more like finding King Tut’s tomb taking a look thru the door and never going in.

 Barrett Tillman